-We are aware that all children and young people may have found the longer-term impact of the Covid-19 pandemic particularly difficult and their increased stress may continue to have a significant impact on their emotional well-being, engagement in learning and behaviour.
-As a school, we recognise the difficulty some students faced, and may continue to do so, in re-engaging with structured learning, expectations, routines, relationships, social interactions, classroom dynamics and the school community.
+We are aware that all children and young people may have found the longer-term impact of the Covid-19 pandemic particularly difficult.
 We will continue to implement a holistic 'emotional recovery approach' which will focus on rebuilding the confidence and skills of all students to support them to reengage with their learning and continue as responsible members of our school community.

-As outlined in 'Keeping Children Safe in Education' (September 2022), we recognise the important link between welfare and outcomes for all students.
+As outlined in 'Keeping Children Safe in Education' (September 2023), we recognise the important link between welfare and outcomes for all students.
 The DSL and safeguarding/pastoral team will take 'responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children are experiencing, or have experienced, and identify the impact these might be having on children's attendance, engagement and achievement at school'.